Classical Analysis of Non-Coherent Dark Matter to Photon Conversion in a Resonant Cavity: Scanning rate

 where $P_{r}$ is the signal power coupled to the receiver, $k_{B}$ is the Boltzmann constant and $T_{sys}$ is the equivalent system noise temperature.
-The denominator represents the noise of the system, which is described by the Dicke radiometer equation as fluctuations in the noise power of the system within an integration time $\Delta t$ over a frequency bandwidth $\Delta\nu_{DM}$.
-Current axion or dark photon experiments typically set $\Delta \nu_{DM}\approx \nu_0/10^6$. \cite{Dicke:1946glx}.
+The denominator represents the noise of the system, which is described by the Dicke radiometer equation as fluctuations in the noise power over an integration time $\Delta t$ within a frequency bandwidth $\Delta\nu_{sign}$.
+In current axion or dark photon experiments, the frequency bandwidth is typically set as $\Delta \nu_{sign}\approx \nu_0/10^6$ \cite{Dicke:1946glx}, where $\nu_0$ is the central frequency of the dark matter field.

-The total power from the cavity can be separated into two parts: 1 dissipation; 2 useful power received by the detector.
-The quality factor $Q$s satisfy:
+The total power from the cavity can be divided into two components: (1) dissipation and (2) useful power received by the detector.
+The quality factors satisfy:

-where $Q_0$ represents the power loss due to the dissipation, and $Q_r$ represent the power loss due to the receiver.
-Then one can define a dimensionless cavity coupling parameter $\beta=Q_0/Q_r$, and the signal power coupled to the receiver is
+where $Q_0$ represents the power loss due to dissipation, and $Q_r$ represents the power loss due to the receiver.
+A dimensionless cavity coupling parameter can be defined as $\beta=Q_0/Q_r$, and the signal power coupled to the receiver is given by: